-NGA developed a new web application(s) to view, analyze, download, and contribute port information for the World Port Index (WPI).
-The WPI is available in csv, shapefile, json, and file geodatabase formats via the NGA Maritime Safety Information website.
-Contributors can submit new ports and edits to existing ports through an ArcGIS Online platform.
-An Application Programming Interface (API) will also allow dynamic information exchange for use in other platforms, such as the IHO ENC Catalog.
-This change allows users to view and work with WPI data in a dynamic new environment utilizing GIS information, and allows port data to be crowd-sourced from knowledgeable resources all over the world.
-This WPI is available through NGA's ArcGIS Online platform and updated weekly.
-A .csv file containing the complete set of data is updated monthly and posted on NGA's Maritime Safety Information website.
+NGA's World Port Index (WPI) is available via recently-launched web applications.
+Users can utilize the web apps to view, analyze, and download port information for the WPI in a dynamically-updated viewing platform, complete with key analytical and planning tools.
+Trusted contributors can also submit new ports and edits to existing ports through an editing application.
+WPI data is also available through an Application Programming Interface (API) that allows information exchange for use in other venues, such as the IHO ENC Catalog.
+These updates allow users to view and work with WPI data in a dynamic new environment utilizing GIS information, and allows port data to be crowd-sourced from knowledgeable resources all over the world.
+Links to all of the applications are posted, along with a csv file of the complete WPI dataset, on NGA's Maritime Safety Information website: